zakaBouj/AddressValidator/README.md

 - ✅ Rich console UI with Spectre.Console
 - ✅ Interactive address input form with validation
 - ✅ Validation history management

+## Contributing

+Contributions are welcome!
+Please check out our [Contributing Guidelines](CONTRIBUTING.md) for details on how to get started.

+## License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Project Goals